Your ways to enjoy autumn in Hokkaido this October vol. 1

 Sarufutsu Village Tourism Association: http://sarufutsu.jp/

-Did you know that the Hokkaido style pork rice bowl (Butadon) is a local treat with a rich history dating back to more than 80 years?
+Bet you didn’t know that pork rice bowl (Butadon) is a local treat invented in Hokkaido with a rich history dating back to more than 80 years.

 Food with a story to tell always tastes better.
 Doesn’t the rice bowl look much more appetizing now?